telefonicaid/fiware-orion/doc/manuals/user/oneshot_subscription.md

-As the value of pressure attribute is updated, context consumer will get the notification for temperature attribute and status of this subscription will automatically be turned to inactive and no further notification will be triggered until the consumer updates it again to “oneshot” in below manner:
+As the value of pressure attribute is updated, context consumer will get the notification for temperature attribute and status of this subscription will automatically be turned to inactive and no further notification will be triggered until the consumer updates it again to "oneshot" in below manner:

 ```
 curl localhost:1026/v2/subscriptions/<subscription_id> -s -S \